Which of the following is a predisposition factor for decompression sickness?

-You might be wondering, what exactly is decompression sickness, sometimes known as "the bends"?
-This condition arises when a diver ascends too quickly, leading to nitrogen gas bubbles forming in the bloodstream and tissues.
-And guess what?
-One of the sneaky culprits that can increase your risk of this unpleasant (and potentially serious) condition is dehydration.
-Yup, it’s as simple as that.
+Decompression sickness, often referred to as "the bends," is a condition that arises when a diver ascends too quickly, leading to the formation of nitrogen bubbles in the bloodstream and tissues.
+One of the key predisposing factors for this condition is dehydration.

 Subscribe